Dombarth/tilers-sydney/apartment-tiling.md

 ## Harbour Tiling provides apartment tiling in Ryde

 Harbour Tiling provides professional apartment tiling services throughout Ryde NSW and nearby suburbs, including bathroom retiles, laundry tiling, kitchen splashbacks, and balcony work in strata buildings.
+We hold a builders licence and are licensed waterproofers, so we handle both waterproofing and tiling in-house.
 We understand the logistics of apartment work - lift bookings, noise restrictions, strata approvals, and waterproofing documentation requirements.
-For apartment projects in Ryde, West Ryde, Macquarie Park, Meadowbank, Rhodes, and surrounding high-density areas, we coordinate with licensed waterproofers, manage building access professionally, and ensure documentation is provided for strata records.
+For apartment projects in Ryde, West Ryde, Macquarie Park, Meadowbank, Rhodes, and surrounding high-density areas, we manage building access professionally and ensure all waterproofing documentation is provided for strata records.

 ---